 Red Hat is one of the leading contributors to the Linux kernel and associated technologies in the greater open source community.
 Red Hat engineers help improve features, reliability, and security to make sure your infrastructure performs and remains stable—no matter your use case and workload.
 We offer a robust Linux training curriculum developed by our support team and field personnel, giving you guidance to make the most of your platform.

 Red Hat Enterprise Linux powers the applications that run your business with the control, confidence, and freedom that comes from a consistent foundation across hybrid cloud deployments.
 With thousands of certified hardware, software, and cloud solutions, Red Hat is the world's leading provider of open source, enterprise IT solutions and is trusted by 90% of the Fortune 500.
+Plus, customers running Red Hat Enterprise Linux gain economic advantages of more than US$1 trillion each year, just because of the OS.

 Everything you need to run and manage Linux